This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 TIMESTAMP is 4 bytes and DATETIME is 8 bytes.

 TIMESTAMP supported range:

 DATETIME supported range:

 Create test table and insert NOW() in the both column:

 INSERT INTO tbl_TestDateType

-Update this record after a few times.
+Update a record after a few seconds:

 UPDATE tbl_TestDateType SET ID=2;